sheerid/getting-started/recipes/php/README.md

 Example PHP usage
 -----------------

 This example makes use of the [SheerID PHP module](http://github.com/sheerid/sheerid-php), included here for convenience.
+You'll need an API key to use this demo.

-To run this test, clone the repository or download these files, change to this directory and run
+To run this test, clone the repository or download these files, change to this directory and edit app.php so your API key is where the text YOUR_KEY_HERE.
+Then run:

     php -S localhost:8000 -t .